To view, download, or print a copy of the guide here is the PDF file.

 Cargo Box Bikes

-After your child can sit well (usually after 12 months) she may be ready to ride in a seated position in the box of a cargo bike.
-Shorter legs may require props under her feet for support.
+After children can sit well (usually after 12 months) they may be ready to ride in a seated position in the box of a cargo bike.
+Shorter legs may require props under the feet for support.
 Cargo box bikes have lots of extra room for your family gear.

 Take a test ride